 The standard room I saw, one of the hotel’s smallest, was beautifully appointed but not very big.
 A long, narrow hall let to the sleeping area whose large window overlooked a dark courtyard, not Central Park like the suites.
 Though the marble bathroom sparkled it was snug with a stall shower but no tub.
 In other words, a very nice place to park the body guards or baby sitters while the family, CEO or prince, takes the suite.

 Amenities: The plush fitness center features changing rooms with showers.
-A spa is scheduled to open in 2012.
-In the meantime, in-room Indian-inspired Jiva treatments are available.
 The public spaces feature notable modern Indian paintings from the Taj Paintings Collection; once a month private guided tours of the hotel’s art collection are offered by experts like Priyanka Matthew, Southeast Asian paintings specialist at Sotheby’s.
-Wellness cuisine menu available, complete with calorie counts, in rooms.
-WiFi ($15 a day).

 Surroundings: The Pierre perches on Fifth Avenue across from Central Park – it doesn’t get much more blue chip than this.
 The Central Park Zoo is steps away as is Wollman Rink for ice skating.
 The Plaza Hotel with its shops and food court is also nearby.
 Shopping is tip top.
 Barneys is around the corner and Bergdorf-Goodman, Tiffany & Co. and assorted heavy-duty designer boutiques are close by as is the Paris Theater, one of New York’s last single-screen theaters (compete with a balcony).
 The area is filled with excellent if pricey restaurants.
 Lincoln Center is straight across the park, easily reachable by taxi or cross-town bus.
 Museum row – the Metropolitan Museum, Guggenheim, Frick Collection, etc – is straight up Fifth Avenue.
 Bus stops are directly across the street, and a subway stop is around the corner.
 And taxis, of course, prowl Fifth Avenue.